softestraj/simple-priority-queue/README.md

 ## Dequeue

-This mthod removes the item that has highest priorty.
+This method removes the item that has highest priorty.
 If there are multiple items with the same priority, the item that is stored first will be removed.

 `priortityQueue.Dequeue();`

 ## Getting the Head

-This mthod gets the item that has the highest priorty.
+This method gets the item that has the highest priorty.
 If there are multiple items with the same priority, the item that is stored first on the queue will be returned.
 If Queue is empty, `null` will be returned.

 `priortityQueue.GetHead();`